N0RT0/al-folio/_projects/karaoke.md

     </div>
 </div>

 The audio Amplification circuit starts with the signal passing through a DC-blocking capacitor.
 The next part of the amplification circuit was a voltage limiting circuit which limited the input voltage to 1.1V.
-The signal then passes through a 10 k$\ohm$ potentiometer.
+The signal then passes through a 10 kΩ potentiometer.
 Finally, the signal is amplified using an LM386 audio amplifier IC which was set up for a gain of 20 V/V. To achieve a gain of 20V/V, capacitors 19, 20, 21, and 22 were depopulated.
 The signal then passed through a 470 $\mu$F capacitor before reaching the speaker.

 ### Summing Amplifier Subcircuit